7h30th3r0n3/Evil-M5Core2/wardriving-slave/README.md

 ## Hardware Requirements:
 - ESP32 devices (e.g., AtomS3, AtomS3 Lite, ESP32-C3, WEMOS D1 Mini)
 - External antenna (optional for better performance)

+# ESP32 Deauth Slave

+This code can be used with Passif Handshake/Deauth Sniffing, It check each AP on desired channel an send a deauth packet to it.